 Strategy 2: Take Control of Your Inventory & Optimize Your Menu

 We recommend you engage your management team in the process.
-By doing so, you create a baseline for which they can make meaningful decisions.
+By doing so, you create a baseline for which the team can make meaningful decisions.
 Ultimately you’re going to save more money with the impact they can have rather than the actual labor dollars it costs for them to perform inventory.
 Check out our list of best practices in counting inventory to learn more!

-When you know your restaurant’s actual usage, you can then compare it to your actual costs.
+When you know your restaurant’s actual usage, you can compare it to your actual costs.
 By utilizing that data and comparing it to your sales, you can then establish the optimal steps to maximize your menu’s profitability.

 What Tools Can Help Manage Inventory & Optimize Your Menu?

-- Weekly Spend Forecast: Just like the name reflects, a weekly spend forecast puts you in a position to evaluate and optimize daily spending with a weekly spend forecast.
+- Weekly Spend Forecast: Just like the name reflects a weekly spend forecast puts you in a position to evaluate and optimize daily spending with a weekly spend forecast.
 Check out our Declining Budget to learn more about how you can stabilize your costs and increase your cash flow.